-The CLPNM’s credential assessment and recognition process has been designed to help internationally educated nurses (IENs) to feel confident and prepared for the Manitoba workplace.
+The CLPNM’s credential assessment and recognition process is designed to help internationally educated nurses (IENs) feel confident and prepared for the Manitoba workplace.
 IENs who begin and complete the credential assessment process in Manitoba develop the knowledge, skill and judgment needed to work as licensed practical nurses (LPNs) in a wide range of practice environments, both autonomously and as part of a team.

 Did you know?

 - The fee to open a credential assessment IEN application has been reduced from $441 Canadian dollars to $315 Canadian dollars (GST included)